 |Founded||12 Hollow 1 LE|

 Urkalzîr is a ruin in the northern part of Arcana.
 In the Lith-Crillion Era, this city served as a Lith-Crillion research center.
 They built a dozen zoos in and around the city, each with their laboratories for studying and experimenting with animals.
 Exloration of Urkalzîr is dangerous because of its topi guardians and other dire beasts which guard and prowl the ruins.
 A forest has grown up among the ruins which provides cover and makes it difficult finding any relics.
 There are four rivers that join at the city, forming a natural moat.
 These waterways have changed course with time and submerged parts of the ruins.
 The many canals that cut through the ruined city have long since clogged with debris.
-Some of these pools are fetid.
-The canals serve as the abodes of fish, frogs, turtles, and potentially more dangerous creatures.

 - Arius, of Zhuts Explorers - "Travels in Arcana"

 Urkalzîr is littered with red, yellow, blue, and purple crystal.
 Many of the ruin's structures were made of crystal, while others were simply decorated with crystal found abundantly across the Izradî Valley.
 On the river-fed moat that circles the city are islands holding the ruins of once beautiful homes and crumbling monolithic statues depicting native animals and those of distant lands.

 |Sâlo Tânê 4|

 |Sâlo Tânê 6|